TheRealBeef/Satisfactory-Resource-Roulette/README.md

 Beef's Resource Roulette allows you to randomize the locations of resources in the gameworld.

 ## Features
-- Randomizes Resources in the world
+- Randomizes Resources in the world, and updates their visual features accordingly.
-  - Includes ability to randomize crude oil locations
+  - Includes ability to randomize all solid nodes and crude oil resources
-  - Including compatibility with modded resource nodes from Ficsit Farming and Refined Power and easy ability to add more
+  - Includes compatibility with modded resource nodes from Ficsit Farming and Refined Power and easy ability to add more

 - Handles odd node locations resulting in angled resource nodes gracefully with automagically world-aligning logic